kubos/kubos/docs/services/telemetry-db.rst

 Limitations
 ~~~~~~~~~~~

-The generated timestamp value will be the current system time in milliseconds.
+The generated timestamp value will be the current system time in seconds.
 The database uses the combination of ``timestamp``, ``subsystem``, and ``parameter`` as the primary key.
 This primary key must be unique for each entry.

-    - As a result, any one subsystem parameter may not be logged more than once per millisecond.
+    - As a result, there may be issues when attempting to log any one subsystem parameter more than
+      once per millisecond

 This asynchronous method sends requests to the telemetry database service much more quickly than time needed for the
 service to process each request.
 The service's direct UDP socket buffer can store up to 256 packets at a time.